benroberts999/transientDM/README.md

   * n_sig sets the confidence level, limit = |max| + n_sig * error
   (n=1 => 68% CL, n=1.645 => 90% etc.)
   * Option to inject a fake event (either into real data, or randomly generated noise).
 This gives a good test of the method.
+  * It uses the data file filename to work out which clock it is for - this is probably not the best long-term solution, but can easily be updated

 ### notes